1,000+ Opportunities

 County & Regional Program For MaineCF County and Regional Committees Advisor access to committee information.
 Online Scholarship Review For MaineCF Scholarship Reviewers Advisor access to scholarship applications.

-Based on current listing details, eligibility includes: Nonprofit theater organizations in Maine producing or presenting live theater; adult-oriented programming prioritized.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit theater organizations in Maine producing or presenting live theater; adult-oriented programming prioritized.
+Confirm the full requirements in the official notice before applying.